INTERVIEW WITH Bor Simms

 Q. You stayed outside the gallery system.
 Do you think you might stay unknown?
 Did you try to be represented by galleries?

-I came out of college in the early 1980s when the market was exloding and people talking about art’s financial value seemed antithetic to its nature.
-If you sold your work there was no guarantee it would be available to the public.
+I came out of college in the early 1980s when the market was exloding.
+People talking about art’s financial value seemed antithetic to its nature.
+It seemed to matter more that you sold than what it was you were doing.
+If you sell your work there is no guarantee it will be available to the public.
+Once I’d decided not to sell work conventionally I was on a path that I’ve continued until now, hoping that, if my work deserves it, it will go to collections available to the public.